-- The State assures that its contracts with MCOs, PIHPs, PAHPs, PCCMs, and PCCM entities provide that the MCO, PIHP, PAHP, PCCM or PCCM entity: - Accepts individuals eligible for enrollment in the order in which they apply without restriction (unless authorized by CMS), up to the limits set under the contract (42 CFR 457.1201(d), cross-referencing to 42 CFR 438.3(d)(1)); - Will not, on the basis of health status or need for health care services, discriminate against individuals eligible to enroll (42 CFR 457.1201(d), cross-referencing to 42 CFR 438.3(d)(3)); and - Will not discriminate against individuals eligible to enroll on the basis of race, color, national origin, sex, sexual orientation, gender identity, or disability and will not use any policy or practice that has the effect of discriminating on the basis of race, color, national origin, sex, sexual orientation, gender identity or disability.
-(42 CFR 457.1201(d), cross-referencing to 438.3(d)(4))
+Accepts in restriction 457.1201(Will not, of against ind 438.3(d)(3) Will not do national of policy or porigin, sex ares that its contracts with MCOs, PIHPs, PAHPs, PCCMs, and PCCM entities the MCO, PIHP, PAHP, PCCM or PCCM entity: Individuals eligible for enrollment in the order in which they apply without (unless authorized by CMS), up to the limits set under the contract (42 CFR (d), cross-referencing to 42 CFR 438.3(d)(1)); In the basis of health status or need for health care services, discriminate dividuals eligible to enroll (42 CFR 457.1201(d), cross-referencing to 42 CFR (d)); and discriminate against individuals eligible to enroll on the basis of race, color, rigin, sex, sexual orientation, gender identity, or disability and will not use any practice that has the effect of discriminating on the basis of race, color, national (a, sexual orientation, gender identity or disability.
+(42 CFR 457.1201(d), crossing to 438.3(d)(4)) 3.4.1 Enrol lment Process 3.4.1.1 The State assures that it provides informational notices to potential enrollees in an MCO, PIHP, PAHP, PCCM, or PCCM entity that includes the available managed care entities, explains how to select an entity, explains the implications of making or not making an active choice of an entity, explains the length of the enrollment period as well as the disenrollment policies, and complies with the information requirements in 42 CFR 457.1207 and accessibility standards established under 42 CFR 457.340.
+(42 CFR 457.1210(c)) 3.4.1.2 The State assures that its enrollment system gives beneficiaries already enrolled in an MCO, PIHP, PAHP, PCCM, or PCCM entity priority to continue that enrollment if the MCO, PIHP, PAHP, PCCM, or PCCM entity does not have the capacity to accept all those seeking enrollment under the program.
+(42 CFR 457.1210(b)) 3.4.1.3 Does the State use a default enrollment process to assign beneficiaries to an MCO PIHP, PAHP, PCCM, or PCCM entity?
+(42 CFR 457.1210(a)) Yes No If the State uses a default enrollment process, please make the following assurances: The State assigns beneficiaries only to qualified MCOs, PIHPs, PAHPs, PCCMs, and PCCM entities that are not subject to the intermediate sanction of having suspension of all new enrollment

-3.4.1 Enrollment Process

-3.4.1.1 The State assures that it provides informational notices to potential enrollees in an MCO, PIHP, PAHP, PCCM, or PCCM entity that includes the available managed care entities, explains how to select an entity, explains the implications of making or not making an active choice of an entity, explains the length of the enrollment period as well as the disenrollment policies, and complies with the information requirements in 42 CFR 457.1207 and accessibility standards established under 42 CFR 457.340.
-(42 CFR 457.1210(c))

-- 3.4.1.2 The State assures that its enrollment system gives beneficiaries already enrolled in an MCO, PIHP, PAHP, PCCM, or PCCM entity priority to continue that enrollment if the MCO, PIHP, PAHP, PCCM, or PCCM entity does not have the capacity to accept all those seeking enrollment under the program.
-(42 CFR 457.1210(b)) - 3.4.1.3 Does the State use a default enrollment process to assign beneficiaries to an MCO, PIHP, PAHP, PCCM, or PCCM entity?
-(42 CFR 457.1210(a)) Yes No

-If the State uses a default enrollment process, please make the following assurances: